 Bioinformatics analysis.
 The 16S rRNA sequencing reads were analyzed by QIIME 2-2020.2 software [79].
 Demultiplexed paired-end reads were trimmed to remove primers and low-quality bases with q2-cutadapt plugin.
 The trimmed sequences were denoised and joined with q2-dada2 plugin.
 Potential reagent contaminants were identified using decontam package based on either the frequency of the ASV in the blank control or the negative correlation with DNA concentration [80].
 The generated feature table was filtered to remove ASVs present in only a single sample and remaining ASVs were used to construct a rooted phylogenetic tree via q2-phylogeny.
 Rarefaction curve analysis of the data obtained was used to estimate the completeness of microbial communities sampling and performed using the iNEXT R package [81].
 Subsequently, in order to avoid sample-to-sample bias due to variable sequencing depth (different number of reads per sample), samples were rarefied to 38,980 sequences per sample.
-Rarefaction analysis showed that great majority of the bacteria species diversity and richness that could be sampled was captured by our sequencing depth (Fig. S18), indicated sufficient sequencing depth for majority of the analyzed samples.
+Rarefaction analysis showed that great majority of the bacteria species diversity and richness that could be sampled was captured by our sequencing depth (Fig. S16), indicated sufficient sequencing depth for majority of the analyzed samples.
 Estimated alpha diversity metrics, beta diversity metrics (Aitchison distance [27]) and Principle Coordinate Analysis (PCoA) using q2-diversity.
 Group significance between alpha and beta diversity indexes was calculated with QIIME2 plugins using the Kruskal–Wallis test and permutational multivariate analysis of variance (PERMANOVA), respectively.
 To assign taxonomy to the amplicon sequence variants (ASVs), the q2-feature-classifier basing on the classify-sklearn naïve Bayes taxonomy classifier was used with the SILVA (v.138) as reference database.
+Unless specified, ASVs are grouped to the lowest classified taxonomy level for further analysis.

 For metagenome analysis, raw sequencing reads were subjected to quality filtering and barcode trimming using KneadData (v0.5.4) by employing trimmomatic settings of 4-base wide sliding window, with average quality per base >20 and minimum length 90 bp.
 Reads mapping to the mouse genome were removed.
 Kraken2 was run against genome taxonomy database (GTDB_r89_54k) with default parameters [82].
 Following classification by Kraken2, Bracken was used to re-estimate bacterial abundances at taxonomic levels from species to phylum using a read length parameter of 150.
 Next, the filtered sequences were assembled into contigs using metaSPAdes with default settings [83].
 The gene abundance was analyzed and calculated as previously described with modifications [84].
 Putative genes were then predicted on contigs longer than 200 base pairs using Prodigal under metagenome mode (-p meta) [85].
 A non-redundant gene catalogue was constructed with CD-HIT using the parameters “-c 0.95 –aS 0.9” [86].
 The abundance of each predicted gene was evaluated by mapping reads back with KMA algorithm and then normalized with the following equation: RPM = 1M × (mapped reads/gene length)/(sum of mapped reads/gene length) [87].
 For all the predicted genes, CAZymes were annotated using hmmsearch against the dbCAN2 database V9 (e value <1 × 10−10; coverage >0.3) [88].
 The domain with the highest coverage was selected for sequences overlapping multiple CAZyme domains.
 For all samples, short genomic assemblies (<2,000 bp) that could have biased the subsequent analysis were first excluded.
 Genomes were then binned using VAMB [89].
 The binning results were refined based on the bin quality assessment (completeness >75, and contamination <15) of different binners from CheckM [90].
 Taxonomic classification of each bin was determined by GTDB-tk [91], and subjected to prediction of polysaccharide utilization loci (PULz) using pipeline PULpy [92].

 Harmonic oscillation model.
 The dynamic behavior of a damped harmonic oscillator is modeled by the following second-order differential equation